Generic name: nivolumab [ nye-VOL-ue-mab ]

 Drug class: Anti-PD-1 monoclonal antibodies

 What is nivolumab?

-Nivolumab is a prescription cancer medicine that is used alone or in combination with other medicines to treat certain types of cancer.
+Nivolumab is a cancer medicine that is used alone or in combination with other medicines to treat adults with:

 advanced skin cancer (melanoma);